SoftwareHeritage/swhapguide/swhap@inria-otherartefacts.md

 MF: where shall we archive publications?
 HAL?
 Wikimedia -->

-### Institutionnal archives
+## Inria infrastructures

 There are different reasons why you may not be able to archive the material you collected on Wikimedia.

 **Size issue**